SergLaFlerge/Obsidian/Fall 2024/HIST 115/L15- The Quest for Speed.md

 The next and arguably the biggest problem was control surfaces.
 At such high speeds, the control surfaces would not respond.
 The answer was simple: Make the control surfaces larger.
 Next was implementing something known as the "coke bottle principle".
 By reshaping the engines into a coke bottle shape, one reduces drag.
 The ultimate combination of all these principles come together in the Lockheed SR 71 Blackbird.
 It has achieved speeds of over 3500 km/h.
 It was built purely for speed, with zero armaments.

 Engineers combined turbojets and ramjets to achieve this.
 They first use the turbojets to get up to a high enough sped to activate the ramjets, which would then take it to incredible speeds.

+There is one major technological obstacle that has not yet been overcome: Going that fast, the plane gets **hot**and parts expand.
+One would have to make a leaky tank so that, when going fast, the hot parts would expand and finally seal.
+They also got around cooling by using the fuel itself as a coolant before being spent.

+The SR-71 would be the first plane to be coined "hypersonic".
+At this point, speed is not limited by technology.
+It is now our biology.
+It was around here when humans developed yet another new relationship with technology.
+Flying has now become about unmanned flights, rather than manned ones, especially within military uses.

+Flight revolutionized travel.
+A one month trip across the Atlantic now took 3 hours (1 hour for the SR-71).
+We would become more interconnected than every before.
+All this technology would be fueled by military desires, and it makes a great example of technology being driven by warfare.